-The diversified growth funds are expected to provide a long term return similar to equities but with a lower degree of volatility.
-The credit funds (investment grade credit, secure income and absolute return bonds) are expected to provide a further reduction in volatility albeit at a lower expected return than equities.
+The credit funds (investment grade credit and absolute return bonds) are expected to provide a further reduction in volatility albeit at a lower expected return than equities.
 The diversified alternatives are invested in a diversified range of private markets (equity, credit, real estate and infrastructure) and are expected to provide a higher return than a similar investment in quoted markets due to their illiquidity premium.